 Pittsburgh Theological Seminary, Long Hall, Room 210; October 5 (8:50AM – 5:30PM, Registration at 8:15); October 6 (9AM-5PM, Registration at 8:30).
 Early Bird fee until September 15: $200; Full fee September 16: $250.
 Student and Senior Early Bird fee until September 15: $100; Student and Senior full fee September 16: $150.
 Single Day fee: $150; Single Day Student/Senior Fee: $100; WPFC Basic Seminar students: No fee; Social Work CEUs: 1 Day $20, 2 Day $30.00; Psychology CEs: $35.
 Other presenters include:

-WE HOPE YOU CAN ATTEND IN PERSON.
-If you can’t, please consider attending by Zoom in the comfort of your own home.
+STREAM IT LIVE!
+STREAM IT LIVE!
+STREAM IT LIVE!
+We hope you are able to attend in person, If you can’t, please consider attending by Zoom in the comfort of your own home.
 Fees are the same as attending in person.
 AND, Social Work CEUS are available for Pennsylvania Zoom registrants.
 If you are interested in the Zoom option, register below and then contact Rebecca Keller ([email protected]) after registering.
-If you continue to be CURIOUS ABOUT THE CAT stay tuned!

 Day One, Friday, October 5, 2018